Spring 2026 Art History

 Reading and Writing Art Criticism

 3 hours.
 Recommended background: 3 hours of Art History at the 100-level.
-Creative Arts course.
+UIC GE Creative Arts course.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method